 After Easter a few years back we had many eggs leftover.
 Not wanting them to go to waste I divided them out over a week and with some salt and pepper, went to town.
 Since then I been making them at work because they are a lot easier then cooking them on the electric griddle.
 Besides people were starting to give me dirty looks when they walked by my cubicle at work!
 Please note that I did not make this up at all.
 I have simply compiled my findings from many different places.
 Without further delay...

 Assuming you have fresh eggs*, the number of eggs you can make at a time depends on the size and shape of your electric kettle.
 I have a Chef's Choice Cordless Electric Kettle Model 677 and I can fit 4 eggs comfortably.
-You need to leave room inside the kettle so that they don't touch the heating element.
+You need to leave room inside the kettle so that they don't touch the steam cut off tube.
 Once you place the eggs inside fill them so that there is about an inch of water above them.

 * If you are not sure your when your eggs were purchased you can test them by dropping them into a glass of cold water.
 If they sink like a stone then they are great.
 If they drop and bounce a couple of times they are older but still are okay.
 If they float they they are bad and should be tossed!